 Check if the batteries are fully charged

 Although it may seem obvious, this is actually quite common.
 Many people assume that the batteries will be fully charged when they receive their drone.
+Some manufacturer put their batteries in sleep or hibernation mode during shipment.
+[Read my blog on why Mavic Air battery not charging after shipment received].
 We recommend that you fully charge your drone batteries before taking off.

 Make sure the batteries are not damaged